Owning property in a place we have lovingly christened The Lowcountry is clearly going to involve a conversation about tropical events.

 While the FEMA flood zone maps indicate the BFE of an area, they must be paired with an assessment of the home itself – that is, how high the first floor is above the BFE.
 The instrument that insurance companies use is the Flood Elevation Certificate – an official document from a licensed surveyor indicating the exact height of the structure.

 Most flood insurance policies – and indeed for a long time the only policies – are underwritten directly by FEMA to buffer insurance losses and keep premiums affordable.
-These rates are standardized based on BFE and elevation certificates; older homes without an elevation certificate can also acquire a pre-FIRM rate, though often it’s worth the expense to obtain an elevation certificate for a potentially lower rate.
+These rates are standardized based on BFE and elevation certificates; older homes without an elevation certificate can also qualify for a pre-FIRM rate, though often it’s worth the expense to acquire an elevation certificate to potentially obtain a lower rate.

 Over time the NFIP provided some stability to flood insurance markets, and insurance providers began to offer their own non-FEMA policies.
-Owners of some higher valued homes may wish to purchase coverage above limits of a FEMA policy, and can now purchase supplemental flood insurance from a number of providers in addition to a FEMA policy.
+Owners of some higher valued homes may wish to purchase coverage above limits of a FEMA policy, and can now purchase supplemental flood insurance from a number of providers in addition to or in place of a FEMA policy.

-In recent years we have begun to see some of these private market policies with rates that are competitive or even better than FEMA policies – so shop around.
+In recent years we have begun to see some of these private market policies with rates that are competitive or even better than FEMA policies – so work with us to shop around.